teamOmqr/QRCode-Project/README.md

      - Go to Command Prompt
      - execute command on console:
                 > PIP install module_name(listed below).
+ > NOTE: Sometimes z-bar module installation on decode.py source code file doesnot support on windows.
+If finding any problem, go with the linux platform.
 - and then Simply execute the code.

 ## Modules